Tom-PIT/Connected.Docs/en/Common/CodeLists/BusinessDirectory.md

 ### Contacts

 The **Contacts** tag opens the interface for managing contact persons related to the selected record.
 You can add, edit, or delete contact details such as name, role, phone number, and email address.

 See the dedicated [Contacts](Contacts.md) document for details.

 ### Bank accounts

 The **Bank accounts** tag opens the interface for managing the record’s financial accounts.
 Each account includes fields such as bank name, IBAN, and currency.
 Multiple accounts per record are supported.

 See the dedicated [Bank accounts](BankAccounts.md) document for details.

 ### Business Units

 The **Business units** tag provides access to managing the record’s internal organizational units.
 Each unit can have its own contact details and addresses, allowing a more granular structure for larger organizations.

 See the dedicated [Business units](BusinessUnits.md) document for details.

 ### Company cards

 The **Company cards** tag opens the view for managing company identification cards associated with the record.
 These cards may store general company data and links to documents or certifications.

 See the dedicated [Company cards](CompanyCards.md) document for details.

 ---

 ## Deletion

+Click **Delete** on the edit screen to open a confirmation dialog:

+**Are you sure you want to delete this record?**

+If confirmed, the entry is permanently removed; otherwise, the system keeps the record unchanged.

+> [!NOTE]
-An entry can be deleted only if it is not referenced in any dependent records (for example, invoices or orders).
-Click **Delete** to open a confirmation dialog: **Are you sure you want to delete this record?** If confirmed, the record is permanently removed.
-If not confirmed, the interface remains in edit mode without changes.
+>An entry can be deleted only if it is not referenced in any dependent records (for example, invoices or orders).